 - A total of 14 different soil series, spanning geographic distributions across the US (7 soil series) and Australia (7 soil series), were used for the analysis. - The van Genuchten-Mualem (VG) model was used to describe the soil water retention and hydraulic conductivity functions.
-The VG parameters $\theta{sc}$ and $\theta{rc}$ of compacted soil were determined as a function of the non-compacted parameters ( $\theta_s$ , $\theta_r$ and $\rho_b$ ) and the soil bulk density of compacted soil ( $\rho{bc}$ ). - The VG parameters $\alpha$ and exponent $\eta$ after compaction were estimated using two approaches.
-Approach 1: $\alpha$ and $\eta$ were determined by fitting the data of the saturation, 15 bar and residual water contents.
-Approach 2: $\eta$ was assumed to remain unchanged with compaction because the CV for $\eta$ was small compared with the CV values of all other hydraulic parameters ( $\theta_s$ , $\theta_r$ , $\alpha$ , and $K_s$ ), consistent with Carsel and Parrish (1988) and Approach 1's results.
-Hence, the parameter $\alpha$ could be determined from the VG equation.
+The VG parameters θ{sc} and θ{rc} of compacted soil were determined as a function of the non-compacted parameters (θ{s} , θ{r} and ρ{b}) and the soil bulk density of compacted soil (ρ{bc}). - The VG parameters α and exponent η after compaction were estimated using two approaches.
+Approach 1: α and η were determined by fitting the data of the saturation, 15 bar and residual water contents.
+Approach 2: η was assumed to remain unchanged with compaction because the CV for η was small compared with the CV values of all other hydraulic parameters (θ_s , θ_r , α , and K_s), consistent with Carsel and Parrish (1988) and Approach 1's results.
+Hence, the parameter α could be determined from the VG equation. - The WRCs modelled for different design ρ_b (assuming increments of 10%, 20% and 30% in the compaction level) were combined with the HYDRUS-1D model to simulate vertical water infiltration into both non-compacted and compacted soils.